result0924/JustinLearning/vagrant/vagrant-chef-cookbook/README.md

 - you must notice dependence package when use cookboos

 - you must set `chef.cookbooks_path` when cookboos's path not in root document

+- include_recipe 'xxx' which also require a depends 'xxx' line in metadata